 By Drs.
 Les and Leslie Parrott

 Learning that your spouse has had an affair is a jarring, traumatic emotional experience.
 For the foreseeable future after the discovery (or your spouse’s confession), you’ll go through a deeply painful mourning period.
 Everything you believed about your life before this knowledge may be shattered, and you may wonder if you’ll ever be able to trust your spouse again.
+It can be incredibly tough telling if your husband is in love with another woman, or if your wife is sneaking around behind your back and unfortunately, for some couples, the betrayal is all too much to overcome, and their relationship breaks down.

 Picking up the pieces after infidelity is incredibly difficult, but it can be done.
 The question is, can it be done if your spouse isn’t willing to dig into the why behind his or her actions?